kstenerud/concise-encoding/cbe-specification.md

      66 69 63 61 74 69 6f 6e 3a 64 6f 63 62 6f 6f 6b 3a 64 74 64 3a 78 6d
      6c 3a 34 2e 31 2e 32]
     = urn:oasis:names:specification:docbook:dtd:xml:4.1.2

+### Bytes

+An array of octets.
+This data type should only be used as a last resort if the other data types are unable to represent the data you need.
+To reduce cross-platform confusion, multibyte data types stored within the binary blob should be represented in little endian byte order whenever possible.

+    [91] [Length] [Octet 0] ...
+[Octet (Length-1)]

+Examples:

+    [91 05 01 02 03 04 05] = byte array {0x01, 0x02, 0x03, 0x04, 0x05}